 Staying connected in Ireland is important- whether you just want to keep in touch with family and friends or share your amazing trip across your favorite social accounts.

 I'm happy to report that wifi in Ireland is quite good in hotels & B&Bs across the country.
 In addition to your lodging you'll find complimentary wifi at many cafés, pubs, and tourist attractions.

 For many travelers this is more than enough connectivity.

 If you want to be connected more than that, you have a couple of options.

 In the Using Your Mobile Phone in Ireland article I offer tips to help you stay connected and keep the costs down.
-Wireless carriers are always updating their international plans, so it’s good to check with your provider prior to your trip.
+Wireless carriers are always updating their international plans, so it's good to check with your provider prior to your trip.

 Renting a Mobile Wifi in Ireland